 3.3.5 Chairmen and vice-chairmen of study groups and working parties may at any time submit inputs as TDs to their study group or working party, including, in particular, proposals likely to accelerate the debates. (to keep current text)

-5.2 -
+5.2 - (to use terminology from Constitution and Convention of ITU)

 5.5 JCAs should work primarily by correspondence and electronic meetings.
 Any physical meeting considered necessary should be convened by the chairman of the JCA.
 Physical meetings should be supported by conferencing capabilities where possible, and both physical and electronic meetings should be scheduled as far as practicable at times that will provide maximum opportunity for broad participation.
 It is anticipated that physical meetings will be in conjunction with the involved study group meetings (in which case it is reflected in the collective letter for that study group) as far as practicable, but if a separate meeting is to be held, it is to be announced at least four weeks in advance by an (electronic) collective invitation letter. (to keep current text)